hinzle/tensorflow-tutorials/README.md

-These are the tutorials from Google's Docker TensorFlow container.
+These are the tutorials from Google's TensorFlow Docker container:
+- tensorflow/tensorflow:latest-jupyter